AmphiBee/pollen-documentation/theming.md

 ### Theme Class Methods

-Here are some useful methods provided by the `Theme` class:
+Here are some useful methods provided by the `Theme` facade:

 ```php
 // Set the active theme